Person sitting down reviewing Saxo Bank

 Interest on invested cash

-Saxo Bank was offering up to 2.64% interest on cash for some of their more high-net worth customers.
+Saxo Bank sometimes offers interest on cash for some of their more high-net worth customers.
 This is the cash which remains uninvested in your balance.
 However, double-check where you're based and what the local Saxo Bank offer is as it varies between countries.
-Also, we've recently heard that this offer has dropped significantly.
+Also, we've recently heard that this offer has dropped significantly and it changes depending on the amount you deposit.

 Customer support